nepcodes/git-challenge/README.md

-# Poem that needs fixes
+# Poem To Be Fixed

 Currently the poem does not rhyme.
 It is no sweet to ears.
 Instead, get your inner-poet on duty and see if you can make it sound more better.